 Econometric Analysis of Investment by Government on Education (Group Term Project, Econometrics)

 We worked under the guidance of Prof Debojyoti Majumdar to use STATA software and perform various statistical tests on it.
 We found the effect of increasing the expenditure on education by the state government on their per capita GDP.
 Finally, we performed several high-end econometric analysis techniques to test our preliminary results.

 Poster on Water Conservation (Group Project, Critical Thinking and Writing Skills I)

 We worked under the guidance of Prof Shweta Kushal and Prof Dibyaduti Roy to develop this poster.

 The Un-social media: Effect on Behaviour (Group Term Paper, Psychology I)

-We worked under guidance of Prof Shruti Tewari to develop this paper.
+We worked under the guidance of Prof Shruti Tewari to develop this paper.
 The term paper discussed the effects of social media in day to day behaviour of teenagers and youth.

-Essence of Life (Group Term Paper, Philosophy I)
+The Essence of Life (Group Term Paper, Philosophy I)

-We worked under guidance of Prof Biswanath Swain to develop this paper.
+We worked under the guidance of Prof Biswanath Swain to develop this paper.
 This was, so far, the most interesting paper on which we worked.
 Questioning the basic pillars of life goals was confounding to us, as well as to respondents of our study.